haifengliu/azrefresh/mooncake/storage-import-export-service.md

 When you create a job, you notify the Import/Export service that you will be shipping one or more hard drives to an Azure data center.
 For an import job, you'll be shipping hard drives containing file data.
 For an export job, you'll be shipping empty hard drives.

-To prepare your drive to ship for an import job, you'll run the **Microsoft Azure Import/Export Tool** tool, which facilitates copying your data to the drive, encrypting the data on the drive with BitLocker, and generating the drive journal files, which are discussed below.
+To prepare your drive to ship for an import job, you'll run the **Windows Azure Import/Export Tool** tool, which facilitates copying your data to the drive, encrypting the data on the drive with BitLocker, and generating the drive journal files, which are discussed below.

 <div class="dev-callout">
 <strong>Note</strong>